Asian Americans seek greater political power after shootings

 “Asian Americans didn’t necessarily grow up with that vocabulary of advocacy and how to fight for ourselves,” Meng said.
 That’s necessitated having “to learn that from other communities like the Black and Latino communities and walking alongside them, witnessing their struggles.”

-Associated Press writer Emily Swanson contributed to this report from Washington.
+Associated Press writers Emily Swanson and Lisa Mascaro in Washington contributed to this report.